Issue 001 Live

 Zero Trust Assessment Tool — GA

 Microsoft ships a tenant-grade Zero Trust posture assessment.
-Useful as a discovery tool in MS-heavy estates, but the gap it exposes is exactly the gap L-AI-B fills — the assessment tells you what's missing; we tell you whether what's not missing actually works against the threat model.
+Useful as a discovery tool in Microsoft-heavy estates.
+The assessment surfaces what's missing; the harder question — whether what isn't missing actually works against the threat model — is where claims-vs-reality verification belongs.

 → Read · MS Learn CLAIMS-VS-REALITY